-- If your speakers are too large to box, wrap them in moving blankets and secure with tape or shrink wrap.
+- If your speakers are too large to box, wrap them in moving blankets and secure them with tape or shrink wrap.

 Packing your computer

 - Back up your files in case something breaks during your move.
-Computer components are fickle, and don’t appreciate being moved around.
+Computer components are fickle and don’t appreciate being moved around.

 - If you’re moving your printer, remove any ink or toner cartridges and store them in resealable bags.
 These cartridges are especially susceptible to temperature change, and you don’t want to open your box to a mess of leaked ink.

 Always vacuum your rug before you pack it.
 If you choose to get it professionally cleaned, make sure it’s completely dry before you roll it up.

 - Roll your rug around a piece of PVC pipe.
 Rolling the rug along its width so it’s as short as possible will make it easier to handle and stow in the truck.
 You want a tight roll to prevent shifting, but make sure you don’t roll your rug too tight - this could damage the warp (vertical strands of fiber) and weft (horizontal strands of fiber) of the rug.

 |PRO TIP: Large rugs (larger than 6x9 feet) may be folded before rolling.
 If you hear a cracking noise while attempting to fold, stop—the creases your folds create could become permanent.|

 - Wrap the rolled-up blanket in a bag or moving blanket.
 Opaque bags will help protect your rug from sun exposure.